prvnX/Scientific-Cal/README.md

 	2. LCM (Least Common Multiple):
 		• Input the first number → Click , → Input the second number → Click LCM

+To Load the last answer click the ANS button.

 This guide ensures the correct usage of the calculator’s features.
 Please follow the formatting instructions for advanced operations.